PeridexisErrant/DF-Walkthrough/chapters/chap08-military.rst

 dwarves.
 Smaller squads helps your response time to enemy threat and gives you a bit more control.
 Lets get on with it:

+* Hit :kbd:`c` to create a squad, and using metal armour.
+  (You *did* make the iron armour in chapter 6, right?)
-* Scroll to one of your no-life peasant dwarves, hit :kbd:`Enter`.
-Now when you move your arrow you will see the peasant is marked and there's an arrow to chose another dwarf.
+* Scroll left then down with the arrow keys, to one of your no-life peasant dwarves, hit :kbd:`Enter`.
+You will see the peasant is marked and you can chose another dwarf.
 Chose another pleb, hit :kbd:`Enter`.
 * Scroll, chose another dwarf, and hit :kbd:`Enter` again.
 * Hit space to stop promoting.
 We've created our first squad.
 * Chose another spare peasant, hit :kbd:`Enter` to promote and then choosing